-Risk Our response to the risk Key observations Audit Committee Misstatement in the valuation of unquoted investments (2025: \$167.2 million; 2024: \$189.5 million) Refer to the Audit Committee Report (page 29); Accounting policies (page 47); and Note 5 of the Financial Statements (page 53-55) 67% (2024: 63%) of the carrying value of investments relates to the Company's holdings in unquoted investments, which are valued using different valuation techniques, as described in Note 5 to the financial statements.
-The valuation of the unquoted investments is the key driver of the Company's net asset value and total return.
-Incorrect valuation could have a significant impact on the net asset value of the Company and therefore the return generated for shareholders.
+Risk Our response to the risk Key observations communicated to the Audit Committee Misstatement in the valuation of Our audit procedures consisted of: We have no matters to unquoted investments (2024: \$190 Private Equity Investments report to the Audit million; 2023: \$253 million) Refer to the Audit Committee Report (page 28-30); Accounting policies (page 46-49); and Note 5 of the Financial Statements (page 53-56) Confirmed our understanding of the Company's valuation processes, inputs and methodologies and evaluating the effectiveness of relevant controls that addressed the risk of material misstatements due to fraud or error; Committee in this regard.
+63% (2023: 76%) of the carrying value of investments relates to the Company's holdings in unquoted investments, which are valued using different valuation techniques, as described in Note 5 to the financial statements.
+Attending fair value discussions in relation to 29 February 2024 valuations.
+These included the Investment Adviser, EY core audit team and EY valuation specialists; Obtained and inspected the valuation decks and supporting data obtained from the Investment Adviser, to assess The valuation of the unquoted investments is the key driver of the Company's net asset value and total return.
+Incorrect valuation could have a significant impact on the net asset value of the Company and therefore the return generated for shareholders. whether the data used is appropriate and relevant, and discussed these with the Investment Adviser to evaluate whether the fair value of the Company's investments are reasonably stated, challenging the assumptions made by the Investment Adviser and Board of Directors of the Company.
 The valuation is subjective, with a high level of judgement and estimation linked to the determination of the values with limited market information available, as a result of the low level of liquidity in the private equity and real estate markets at the year-end.
 The Investment Advisory fees are calculated based on NAV, which is driven by investment valuation and is therefore related to this key audit matter.
-As a result, there is a risk of an inappropriate valuation model being Our audit procedures consisted of: Private Equity Investments Confirmed our understanding of the Company's valuation processes, inputs and methodologies and evaluating the effectiveness of relevant controls that addressed the risk of material misstatements due to fraud or error; Attended fair value discussions in relation to 28 February 2025 valuations.
-These included the Investment Adviser, EY core audit team and EY valuation specialists.
-Inspected the Investment Adviser's valuation decks and supporting data to assess the appropriateness and relevance of the information used.
-Discussed the valuation inputs with the Investment Adviser, challenging assumptions made by them and the Board, to understand the basis of their fair value estimations.
-For a judgemental sample with 71% coverage of the significant investments selected based on their size/value and complexity, we engaged our EY valuation specialists to: Assess the Investment Adviser's and the Company's specialist's market estimates and valuation inputs (in relation to financial metrics, discount/premium rate and EBITDA multiples) by reference to comparable transactions, and independently compiled databases/indices; Assist us to determine whether the methodologies used to value the communicated to the applied, together with the risk of inappropriate inputs to the model/calculation being selected investments assets were consistent with methods usually used by market participants; including the possible impact on the management fees.
+As a result, there is a risk of an inappropriate valuation model being applied, together with the risk of inappropriate inputs to the model/calculation being selected including the possible impact on the management fees.
+For a judgemental sample of significant investments selected based on their size/value and complexity,we engaged our EY valuation specialists to: Assess the Investment Adviser's and the Company's specialist's market estimates and valuation inputs (in relation to financial metrics, discount/premium rate and EBITDA multiples) by reference to comparable transactions, and independently compiled databases/indices; Assist us to determine whether the methodologies used to value the investments assets were consistent with methods usually used by market participants;